google/neuroglancer/docs/user-guide/skeleton_editing.rst

 - **Opacity (3d)** — controls the opacity of fully loaded, visible skeletons.
-- **Hidden Opacity (3d)** — controls the opacity of hidden skeletons, which represent LOD-influenced spatial indicators of nodes in space.
+- **Hidden Opacity (3d)** — controls the opacity of hidden skeletons, which represent spatially indexed indicators of nodes in space.

 When you make a skeleton visible, a full fetch is triggered and you are guaranteed to see all nodes and details of that skeleton.
-Otherwise you see whatever is provided by the LOD spatial information.
-The selected LOD is controllable via the **Resoltion (skeleton grid 2D)** and **Resolution (skeleton grid 3D)** resolution settings.
+Otherwise you see whatever is provided by the spatial index level selected for the current view.
+The selected grid size is controlled via the **Resolution (skeleton grid 2D)** and **Resolution (skeleton grid 3D)** settings.

 The **Seg** tab works as normal for a segmentation layer, allowing you to set the visibility of segments/skeletons by their ID or by label if one has been assigned.